mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 ## Constraints of the algorithm

 Only numerical data can be used.
 Generally K-means works best for 2 dimensional numerical data.
 Visualization is possible in 2D or 3D data.
 But in reality there are always multiple features to be considered at a time.
-However, we must be careful about curse of dimensionality. any more than few tens of dimensions mean that distance interpretation isn’t obvious and must be guarded against.
-Appropriate dimensionality reduction techniques and distance measure must be used.
+However, we must be careful about curse of dimensionality.
+Any more than few tens of dimensions mean that distance interpretation is not obvious and must be guarded against.
+Appropriate dimensionality reduction techniques and distance measures must be used.

 K-Means clustering is prone to initial seeding i.e. random initialization of centroids which is required to kick-off iterative clustering process.
 Bad initialization may end up getting bad clusters.
 Leader Algorithm can be used.